umarmf343/smart-tailoring/NODE_BACKEND_README.md

 # Smart Tailoring Node.js Backend

-This directory introduces a full Express + Sequelize backend that mirrors the existing PHP functionality while keeping the same MySQL schema.
+This repository now ships a full Express + Sequelize backend that replaces the legacy PHP implementation while keeping the same MySQL schema.

 ## What was added
 - Express server with JWT authentication for admins, customers, and tailors.